 On October 26th, the adventurers reached Cumberland House- a Hudson’s Bay Company fort built the year prior on the shores of Cumberland Lake by English explorer Samuel Hearne.
 Although the great explorer himself was absent at the time, the fort was occupied by Highlanders from the Orkney Islands, who treated Henry and his men with hospitality.
 There, Henry’s party fractured into several different groups, each of which headed to a separate fort in the region.
 Henry and the Frobisher brothers, along with forty of their employees, remained together and decided to make for what is known today as Amisk Lake, which Henry called “Beaver Lake, or Lake aux Castors”.

-Henry and company paddled their canoes across Cumberland Lake, which Henry called “Sturgeon Lake”, and up the Sturgeon-Weir River, which Henry called the “River Maligne”, or “Bad River”, battling rapids all the way.
+Henry and company paddled their canoes across Cumberland Lake, then across Namew Lake, which Henry called “Sturgeon Lake” (‘Namew’ being the Cree word for ‘Sturgeon’), and further up the Sturgeon-Weir River, which Henry called the “River Maligne”, or “Bad River”, battling rapids all the way.
 They continued to Amisk Lake just as the water began to freeze.
 There, the party split into three groups, two of which were tasked with ice fishing and the third of which was given the task of constructing a fort on the lake’s shore.
 Ten days later, the voyageurs completed the construction of what is known today as Frobisher-Henry Fort.
 Henry and his men spent the winter fishing and hunting on Amisk Lake, subsisting on trout and elk.